 To put it bluntly, Daddy blues is real, and it is something that you need to be aware of as a new Dad, a family member, or a friend.

-We Men have a reputation for not asking for help when it is needed (guilty) so we need people around us to look out for the symptoms, and put up with denial when you bring it up!
+Men have a reputation for not asking for help when needed (guilty), so we need people around us to look out for the symptoms and put up with denial when you bring it up!

 Daddy Blues – The Symptoms

 Let’s have a rundown of the most common symptoms of the Daddy blues:

 This is true for all forms of depression.

 Sometimes in life, we go through periods when we feel down for no reason.